Pauses-In-Speech/transcribing_service/README.md

 Install python dependencies via `poetry install` or `pip install -r requirements.txt`.
 Also make sure you have created a data folder and set the path to work with it in the config.

+For the initial start: `mkdir -p data/audio && poetry run python src/main.py` or `mkdir -p data/audio && python src/main.py`.
+Afterwards you can run the service via
-Run the service with `poetry run python src/main.py` or `python src/main.py`.
+`poetry run python src/main.py` or `python src/main.py`.

 ### Example data